aheadrox/pulper/README.md

 This service connects to the AMQP broker and waits for internal message from *serviceB* with HTTP response to come.

 After it receives this internal message with its **X-CALLBACK-URL** (uses *CALLBACK-URL* option if this header is empty) it obtains HTTP response and makes HTTP request to that URL with the same status code, headers and body as original HTTP response had.

-Denis Grigoryev

 ---